What are seizures?

-Also known as convulsions or fits, seizures are the result of a sudden and uncontrolled burst of electrical activity within the brain.
+Seizures (convulsions or fits) are the result of a sudden and uncontrolled burst of electrical activity within the brain.
 They are one of the most common neurological disorders in cats, although the prevalence is much lower than that of dogs.
-Seizures occur in the cerebrum, which is located in the front of the skull.
-It is responsible for sensory and neural functions as well as behaviour.
+Seizures occur in the cerebrum, which is located in the front of the skull and is responsible for sensory and neural functions as well as behaviour.

-Cats of any age can be affected by seizures, however as many of the underlying causes (listed below) occur more frequently in older cats, seizures tend to be seen more often in the ageing cat population.
-It is believed around 0.5 – 1% of cats are affected by seizures.
+Seizures can affect cats of any age; however as many of the underlying causes occur more in older cats, seizures are more common in middle-aged to senior cats.
+Approximately 0.5 – 1% of cats are affected by seizures.

 Seizures fall into two categories:

-Focal seizures – Aso known as partial or local seizures, focal seizures are restricted to one location in the brain.
-Focal seizures are further divided into simple focal or complex focal.
-Simple focal seizures are when consciousness remains, complex focal seizures are when there is a change or loss of consciousness.
+- Focal seizures (partial seizures) – Focal seizures are restricted to one location in the brain and are further divided into simple focal or complex focal.
+Simple focal seizures are when consciousness remains; complex focal seizures are when there is a change or loss of consciousness.

 Any disease which alters the way the brain functions can potentially cause seizures.
 Epilepsy is the most common cause of seizures in cats and is defined as recurring seizures resulting from an intracranial cause (see below).
 It calls into two categories:

 - Inherited, acquired or idiopathic (no known cause)